Renewing Work Begins!

+Why the project?
 Renewing for God’s Mission means providing a place of welcome for all people, just as Christ welcomes us into God’s grace.
 It's about sustaining the incredible ministries of the church, taking care of our building, and setting the stage for the next chapter of growth.
 We are always being renewed by God.
 We are always renewing our ministries and facilities to be more effective in making a difference.

-or scroll down for all the details.
+or scroll down for more details.

 Discover More